JacobBumgarner/VesselVio/Downloads.md

 # NOTICE

-- 06.13.21 There is a currently a minor bug with the Windows package.
-The shortcut to the executable file wasn't linked correctly.
-To run the program, go to VesselVio>Contents>VesselVio.exe.
-You can create a shortcut of this .exe file and run the program from there.
+- If using Windows, make sure to unzip the package before running.
+If the shortcut isn't working, you can create a new shortcut by going to VesselVio>Contents>VesselVio.exe.
+Please [contact us](mailto:vesselvio@gmail.com) with any questions or issues.

 &nbsp;